Jan Košek: Legacy

 In the Večerní České slovo, an author states his best combined team in Czech history and best 11 players in Czech history: "If only we could build, the strongest line-up of Czechoslovakia would look like this: Plánička, Pospíšil, Hojer A, Kolenatý, Káďa, Pemer, Baumruk, Svoboda, Pilát, Košek, Mazal.
 The eleven best footballers of the entire Czechoslovak football history: Plánička, Košek, Pilát, Mazal, Vaněk, Mycík, Káďa, Kolenaty, Baumruk, Prokop, Janda."

-The memories of this player, the most feared attacker, the most vivid we have ever had, a shooter who in the years of his highest performance was unmatched by anyone on the mainland and who has not found a follower in our country to this day.
-If anyone was particularly responsible for the excellent reputation of our football many years before the war, it was certainly Jan Košek, this phenomenal forward of Slavia.
-With the death of Jan Košek, the sport of football lostone of its most prominent representatives of the past, his name is etched in the history of our sports movement, and all those who enjoyed his excellent art will preserve the deceased's honorable memory, which he fully deserves.
+Jan Košek is widely regarded as one of the most outstanding forwards in the early history of Czech football.
+A prolific goalscorer for Slavia Prague, he was considered by many contemporaries to be the finest attacker in the country during the peak of his career.
+His performances helped establish Slavia's reputation in domestic and international football before WWI.
+Košek remains a significant figure in the development of Czech football, and his contributions are widespread and well known.

 An author, of Československá republika, wrote: "Jan Košek, the most popular Czechoslovak footballer, the famous striker of the pre-war era of Czech Republic football, passed away on December 30 after a long, drawn-out illness.
 Košek was one of the most brilliant phenomena of Czech football and during pre-war years and there were times when his name was popular throughout European football.
 As a striker, he excelled with great speed and shooting skills, his shots were unstoppable.
 At the same time, Košek was very popular in the circles of his friends, of which he naturally had many, due to his kind nature.
 Košek's name will always live on in the history of Czech football.
 It is less known now that Košek was excellent an athlete.
 He defeated all his rivals and won the Hungarian championship in Budapest in a time that only world-class athletes could achieve at the time."